Cyclopentadienyl complex: Bonding modes

 In the vast majority of M–Cp complexes, all 5 carbon atoms of a Cp ligand bind the metal (η^{5}-coordination).
-The M–Cp bonding arises from overlap of the five molecular orbitals in the Cp π system with the metal s, p, and d orbitals; hence these complexes are referred to as π-complexes. η^{5}-coordinated Cp is isolobal to three facial carbonyls, as well as scorpionate ligands and thia-crown ethers.
-Almost all of the transition metals employ this coordination mode.
+The M–Cp bonding arises from overlap of the five molecular orbitals in the Cp π system with the metal s, p, and d orbitals; hence these complexes are referred to as π-complexes.
+Equivalent in an electron counting to η^{5}-Cp anion are three CO ligands as well as scorpionate ligands.
+The electronic properties of these ligand sets differ significantly.
+For example, bis(trispyrazolyl)iron(II) is high spin, whereas ferrocene is low spin.

 In relatively rare cases, Cp binds to metals via only one carbon center.
 These types of interactions are described as σ-complexes because they only have a σ bond between the metal and the cyclopentadienyl group.
 Typical examples of this type of complex are group 14 metal complexes such as CpSiMe_{3}.
 An example of both is (Cp_{2}Fe(CO)_{2}).
 It is probable that η^{1}-Cp complexes are intermediates in the formation of η^{5}-Cp complexes.

 Still rarer, the Cp unit can bond to the metal via three carbons.
 In these η^{3}-Cp complexes, the bonding resembles that in allyl ligands.
 Such complexes, sometimes called "slipped Cp complexes", are invoked as intermediates in ring slipping reactions.

 Synthesis of Cp complexes

 The compounds are generally prepared by salt metathesis reactions of alkali-metal cyclopentadienyl compounds with transition metal chlorides.
 Sodium cyclopentadienide (NaCp) and lithium cyclopentadienide are commonly used.
-Trimethylsilylcyclopentadiene cyclopentadienylthallium (CpTl) are alternative sources.
+Trimethylsilylcyclopentadiene and cyclopentadienylthallium (CpTl) are alternative sources.
 For the preparation of some particularly robust complexes, e.g. nickelocene, cyclopentadiene is employed in the presence of a conventional base such as KOH.
-When only a single Cp ligand is installed, the other ligands typically carbonyl, halogen, alkyl, and hydride.
+When only a single Cp ligand is installed, the other ligands are typically carbonyl, halogen, alkyl, or hydride.

 Most Cp complexes are prepared by substitution of preformed Cp complexes by replacement of halide, CO, and other simple ligands.